Reservists from Joint Base Charleston conduct PT testing for first time since pandemic

 |0

-This work, Reservists from Joint Base Charleston conduct PT testing for first time since pandemic [Image 5 of 5], by SSgt Haley Phillips, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reservists from Joint Base Charleston conduct PT testing for first time since pandemic, by SrA Jill Neufeld, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT